YousefNein/OSINT-Hub/API-Scripts/URL-Script_OSINT/README.md

 ## How to Use

 1. **Set Up Environment Variables:**
+   - Copy .env.copy in the API-Scripts directory if you haven't done that already.
+    ```bash
+    cp env.copy .env
+    ```

    - Add your API keys in the `.env` file with the appropriate variable names, for example:
      ```
      VIRUS_TOTAL_API=your_virustotal_api_key